Henry Lake Dickason: Bluefield State College President

 In 1943, Bluefield State Teachers’ College was renamed Bluefield State College.
 Its expanding curriculum now included nursing classes, partly as a result of World War II and the need for nurses in the military.
 In 1949, Dickason guided Bluefield State College to meet the requirements of the North Central Association of Colleges and Schools and be granted full accreditation.
 A new Division of Vocational Training was added and included courses in carpentry, plumbing, sheet metal, auto repair, and others.
 Dickason oversaw the construction of a building to house this new Division.
 The Technical Education Building was later renamed Dickason Hall.

 In 1952, at the age of 65, Dickason retired.
 His tenure at Bluefield spanned 38 years.

 Morristown College President

-Within that first year of his retirement, Dickason was asked to serve as President of Morristown College in Tennessee, a historically black college.
+Within the first year of his retirement, Dickason was asked to serve as President of Morristown College in Tennessee, a historically black college.
 He moved there in 1953 and began his tenure as President of Morristown College.